kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/connection.md

 To issue a query, you need to create a `Connection` using a pointer to a [Database](database.md) instance.
 You can use connections to execute queries, ddl statements, begin/commit/rollback [transactions](../transactions.md).
-You can construct multiple connections that point to the same `Database` instance and issue parallel queries through these connections concurrently.
+You can construct multiple connections that connect to the same `Database` instance and issue parallel queries through these connections concurrently.

 You can also use a `Connection` to prepare `PreparedStatement`, which is a way to parameterize queries for repeated execution and avoid planning the same query.

 ## Example